GIScience/climate-action-heating-emissions/resources/purpose.md

-This plugin uses German census data to estimate annual emissions from residential space heating.
+Estimate annual carbon dioxide emissions from heating residential buildings for any area within Germany.